Making Philanthropy a Vital Part of Life

 Michael Rolnick and Linda Himelstein with their children, Jillian and Ben

 They began volunteering as a family at the JFCS Peninsula Food Bank.
 When Jillian and Ben were in high school, they participated in the YouthFirst service-learning and leadership development program.
-For Jillian, this led to a transformative internship at the award-winning JFCS Holocaust Center.
+For Jillian, this led to a transformative internship at the JFCS Holocaust Center.

 In 2016, the family deepened their engagement in the mission of JFCS when Michael, a respected and successful venture capital investor and entrepreneur, joined the Board of Directors.